A. BASIC OBJECTIVES

 Patents are created by the Constitution and the Laws of the United States "to promote the progress of science and useful arts by securing for limited times to...inventors the exclusive right to their...discoveries."
 The basic objectives of Princeton University's policy include the following:

 1) To maintain the University's policy of encouraging research and scholarship without regard to potential gain from royalties or other such income.

 2) To make inventions developed in the course of University research available under conditions that will promote their effective development and utilization in the public interest.

-3) To provide adequate recognition and incentive to inventors through a share in any proceeds from their inventions since University salaries are not based on the expectation of income from inventions.
+3) To provide adequate recognition to inventors through a share in any proceeds from their inventions since University salaries are not based on the expectation of income from inventions.

 4) To advance and encourage research and scholarly endeavors within the University with any funds accruing to the University from patents.

 5) To recognize the equity of outside sponsors in the endeavors of the University by granting appropriate limited rights to the sponsors, consistent with the University's basic objectives outlined above.

 B. THE UNIVERSITY RESEARCH BOARD, THE DEAN FOR RESEARCH, AND THE OFFICE OF TECHNOLOGY TRANSFER

 The University Research Board is responsible for general oversight and administration of the University's Patent Policy as regards the University, its Faculty, employees, students, and outside sponsors.

 The Dean for Research is responsible for the implementation of the Patent Policy under general oversight of the University Research Board.
 The Office of Technology Licensing, reporting to the Dean for Research, is responsible for the University's Technology Transfer Program, providing management of inventions and patenting and licensing services for inventions developed by members of the Princeton University community.